Code-Institute-Submissions/Kat24C-morra_game_JulyResub/README.md

   * No errors were returned from PEP8online.com

 ## Deployment
-bThis project was deployed using Code Institute's mock terminal for Heroku
+This project was deployed using Code Institute's mock terminal for Heroku
  * Steps for deployment:
   * Started by creating a new Heroku app.
   * Click on settings and Go to Convig Vars